Iain Ferguson: Motherwell

 He helped the Fir Park side win the 1991 Scottish Cup Final.
 He headed the opening goal as Motherwell defeated his old side Dundee United 4–3 after extra time.

 Later career

 During 1993-94 he moved to Lanarkshire rivals Airdrieonians scoring 9 times from his 31 league games.

 He next moved mid-season joining Portadown in the Irish League.

 In a brief return to Dundee he scored a penalty in a League Cup shoot-out win over ex-club Dundee United at Tannadice in 1996.

 Ferguson spent the second half of the 97–98 season in Ireland with Dundalk, where he made four league appearances and one FAI Cup appearance in an injury hit spell.

 He then returned to the UK, and played in English non-league football with Gretna.

 After playing

 Ferguson operated a sports equipment stall at The Forge Shopping Centre in Glasgow.
+In 2006, he was charged with handling stolen football equipment.

 As of February 2017 he was working in car sales.